hkmshb/jobscrapper/docs/how-to/django.md

 # install python dependencies for the project
 (.venv) pip install -r requirements.txt

-# export all environment variabels into the shell
+# export all environment variables into the shell
 (.venv) source .env.sh

 # run the application